There are 3 easy steps for new parishioners to Sign Up on FORMED:

 Rite of Christian Initiation (RCIA)

 An adult parish process which usually includes 20 sessions by which an adult becomes a Catholic Christian.
 “From the time of the apostles, becoming a Christian has been accomplished by a journey and initiation in several stages.
 This journey can be covered rapidly or slowly, but certain essential elements will always have to be present: proclamation of the Word, acceptance of the Gospel entailing conversion, profession of faith, Baptism itself, the outpouring of the Holy Spirit, and admission to Eucharistic communion.”
 Catechism of the Catholic Church, #1220.
-Learn more about RCIA.
+Contact the Faith Formation Coordinator ([email protected]) to learn more about the RCIA process.

 The women’s group consists of women who want to know more about their Catholic faith through book studies, discussions, and prayer.
 Meeting times are usually two Monday evenings a month from 7:30-9:00 p.m.
 Studies are held at someone’s house.
 Contact Mary Grack at 507-327-8621.